How to fix Puppeteer font issues

 });

-Set a standard user-agent header
+Set a standard user-agent header so puppeteer respects your font

-If you’re using a font service, like Google Fonts, many check your user-agent string to see what fonts your browser supports.
-While this optimization is nice for the majority of users out there, puppeteer applies its own user-agent that renders these WebFonts useless.
-To counter that, simply set a legitimate user-agent header:
+While this optimization is nice for the majority of users out there, it may break your font since puppeteer applies its own user-agent that renders these WebFonts useless.
+To prevent that, simply set a legitimate user-agent header:

 // before